 In 1973, the Supreme Court of the United States (SCOTUS) held in Roe v.
 Wade that the US Constitution protects the right to have an abortion.
 Decades later, in Whole Woman’s Health v.
 Hellerstedt, the Supreme Court added that while states can regulate abortion, those regulations have to benefit patient health more than they burden their access.
 Since Roe, the Supreme Court has held that the Constitution protects the right to have an abortion, but that right is under serious threat given the changes of the makeup of the Supreme Court.

 In 1849, Wisconsin made it a felony to have or provide an abortion.
 While that law became unenforceable after Roe v.
 Wade, Wisconsin never took its criminal abortion ban off the books.
 This law is incredibly harsh and does not have exceptions for rape, incest, or the health of the mother.
 The only way an individual could legally have an abortion under this law would be if they were about to die as a result of their pregnancy.

 If Roe were overturned, Wisconsin’s criminal abortion law could be enforceable once again, and Wisconsin could return to a time where individuals are simply not allowed to make their own health care decisions.

-Based on the SCOTUS’s most recent decision, the Wisconsin criminal abortion ban remains unconstitutional and abortion remains legal in Wisconsin.
+Based on the June v.
+Russo SCOTUS’s decision, the Wisconsin criminal abortion ban remains unconstitutional and abortion remains legal in Wisconsin.
 Although existing restrictions to abortion access may remain in place, many could be found unconstitutional under Whole Woman's Health.
-These restrictions in Wisconsin include including the 20-week ban, 24-hour mandatory waiting period, mandatory ultrasound, ban on tele-medicine for medication abortion, and prohibition against non-physicians providing abortions.
+These restrictions in Wisconsin include including the 20-week ban, 24-hour mandatory waiting period, mandatory ultrasound, ban on telemedicine for medication abortion, and prohibition against non-physicians providing abortions.
 If we do not work to protect women’s reproductive justice, there is room for harsher restrictions.